The question that actually matters

 Polyether-based TPU is more hydrolysis-resistant and is specifically used in applications where that matters.
 The point is not that every TPU soft flask is hydrolyzing in your hand.
 The point is that hydrolysis is a known and well-documented degradation pathway for at least some TPU formulations, and consumers generally cannot tell from a product listing which formulation a given flask uses.
 HDPE has no such pathway.
 Its molecular backbone is made of carbon-carbon bonds that water does not act on.

 The fragmentation rates also point in HDPE's direction.
 A 2020 study by Gerritse and colleagues in Scientific Reports placed a range of plastic items in a controlled seawater microcosm and measured weight loss over time.
-Polyethylene lost less than 1% per year.
-Polyurethane lost 3 to 5%.
+Polyethylene lost 1% or less per year.
+Polyurethane sat in the 3 to 5% range, alongside PET and latex.
 The polyurethane in that study was foam rather than film, so it is not a perfect match for soft flask material, but it is one of the few direct head-to-head comparisons in the peer-reviewed literature, and it points toward polyethylenes fragmenting more slowly than polyurethanes under the same conditions.
+The Gerritse et al. 2020 study is open access.

 Thinner-walled HDPE bottles are the rigid HDPE bottles already on the market.
 The bottle body itself performs reasonably well from a microplastics standpoint.
 HDPE is one of the more UV-stable common bottle plastics and has no hydrolysis vulnerability.
 The weakness is usually the cap.
 Most rigid HDPE bottles use a polypropylene cap that threads directly onto the HDPE bottleneck, so every open and close cycle grinds PP against HDPE at the seal.
 This is exactly the abrasion pathway the cap studies identified.
 Some HDPE bottles also include colorants and other intentional additives in the resin, which introduces migration concerns separate from particle shedding.